yahoike/shogihome/README.en.md

 ## Bug Reports / Suggestions

-If you have a GitHub account, you can create an issue or a pull request.
+If you have a GitHub account, you can create issues or pull requests.
-For large changes, please open an issue to discuss them before starting development.
+For major changes, please open an issue to discuss them before starting development.
 Make sure to use the provided templates when creating new issues or pull requests.

 If not, please send messages through the [Web Form](https://form.run/@sunfish-shogi-1650819491).